-Regularly Scheduled Meeting of the Independent Citizens' Oversight

-Con nmittee of the Solana Beach School District begins at 6:00 p.m.
+The Regularly Scheduled Meeting of the Independent Citizens' Oversight Committee of the Solana Beach School District begins at 6:00 p.m.

-1. CALL TO ORDER
+CALL TO ORDER

-١. WELCOME
+1. WELCOME

 2. PLEDGE OF ALLEGIANCE

-3. ROLL CALL
+3. Roll Call

 Nihar Bhatt

-Lauren hay
+Lauren Hay

 Christos Komninakis

 Ashley Peterson

 Jehan Seirafi

 Jerry Suppa

 Abha Tirtha

-4. APPROVAL OF AGENDA Motion/Second
+4. Approval of Agenda Motion/Second

-5. APPROVAL OF MINUTES:
+5. Approval of Minutes:

-September 6, 2023 Regular Committee Meeting Motion/Second
+December 4, 2024, Regular Committee Meeting Motion/Second

-HEA RING OF THE PUBLIC
+HEAR ING OF THE PUBLIC

-6. HEARING OF THE PUBLIC
+6. HEARING OF THE PUBLIC:

-Anyone wishing to address the ICOC are given an opportunity to do so.
+Anyone wishing to address the ICOC is given an opportunity to do so.
 In the interest of time and order, presentations from the public are limited to 3 minutes per person, per topic.
 Unless an item has been placed on the agenda, no action may be taken during this meeting.
-In accordance with the Brown Act, unless an item has been placed on the published agenda, there shall be no action taken.
-The ICOC may (1) acknowledge receipt of the information, (2) refer to staff for further study; or, (3) refer the matter to the next agenda.

-7. ACTION ITEMS A. Presentation and Acceptance of the 2022-2023 fiscal year Measure JJ Audit Report by Christy White, Inc. B. Presentation and Approval of the ICOC 2022-2023 Annual Report 8.
-INFORMATION/DISCUSSION ITEMS A. Presentation of the Measure JJ capital projects and timeline B. Measure JJ financial reports on current projects 9.
-ICOC MEMBERS-TERM RENEWALS 10.
-ADJOURNMENT OF MEETING Motion/Second
+7. Motion/Second A. Presentation and Acceptance of the 2023-2024 fiscal year Measure JJ Audit Report by Christy White, Inc. B. Presentation and Approval of the ICOC 2023-2024 Annual Report Discussion of and possible action on Date, Time, and Place for next meeting(s) of the ICOC 8.
+ICOC Members-Term Renewals

+9. Information/Discussion Items

+A. Presentation of the Measure JJ capital projects and timeline

+B. Measure JJ financial reports on current projects

+C. Discussion of Ribbon Cutting/Open House events

+10. CARMEL CREEK SCHOOL SITE TOURS

+A. Completed kitchen

+B. Garden

+11. Adjournment of Meeting Motion/Second